Diligence in Business

-Jack Canfield, known for his Chicken Soup for the Soul book series, is one of the foremost productivity experts and his message is the focus aspect of our definition of Diligence.
-There are many goal setting strategies in existence, but Canfield’s approach is about actionable steps and achieving the goals.
-With the focus of Diligence, you can find success faster.
+Jack Canfield, known for his Chicken Soup for the Soul book series, is one of the foremost productivity experts, and his message is the focus aspect of our definition of Diligence.
+Many goal-setting strategies exist, but Canfield’s approach is about actionable steps and achieving the goals.
+With a focus on Diligence, you can find success faster.

-He teaches breaking down goals until they are in bite-sized do-able pieces.
+He teaches breaking down goals until they are in doable bite-sized pieces.
 Identifying tasks you can do today creates motivation to continue working up the list of tasks.
-Small, consistent actions can add up to large results.
-A daily goal review keeps progress in front of you and provides motivation for continued progress.
+Small, consistent actions can add up to significant results.
+A daily goal review keeps progress in front of you and provides motivation for continued improvement.

 In his book, The Power of Focus: How to Hit Your Business, Personal and Financial Targets with Confidence and Certainty, he believes that you need to focus on what you are good at and stick to it.
 He identifies this in his 4D Prioritizing Model:

-‘Dump it’ refers to those tasks that are distractions, or busy work.
+‘Dump it‘ refers to those tasks that are distractions or busy work.
 “Don’t major in minor things” is a recurring theme in his books.
-In this age of information overload it is critical to weed out those things that are not advancing you toward your goals.
+In this age of information overload, it is critical to weed out those things that are not advancing you toward your goals.
 ‘Delegate it’ is for the task that is not your strong suit and that can be handled by someone else more effectively.
 ‘Defer it’ is the ability to recognize those tasks that need to be done first and those that can be completed later without affecting outcomes.
-‘Do it’ is for those tasks that are ready to be tackled.
+‘Do it’ is for tasks ready to be tackled.